Civilization Revolution: Reception

 Darren Jones of Retro Gamer gave the DS version 70%, saying, "If you want a 'Civ Lite' to play on the bus - due to 'proper' Civ demanding too much time - this largely succeeds.
 Drop your expectations accordingly, and you'll find a fun, fast-paced game, with built-in scenarios increasing longevity and balancing the simple gameplay.
 Just don't expect this to replace your PC-based Civ games, or you'll be disappointed."
 George Jones of GamePro gave the PS3 version a score of 4.25 out of 5, saying, "Cerebral gamers and those with world-conquering ambitions should definitely give this one a try."

 The Xbox 360 version won Strategy Game of the Year at the 2008 Official Xbox Magazine Awards.
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Civilization Revolution for "Strategy/Simulation Game of the Year".

 The game sold 147,600 units on Xbox 360 in North America during July 2008.
 The iOS version was the ninth best-selling game for the iPhone and iPod Touch in 2009.